Rubbish and recycling

 - These bags can only be used for collections in the Auckland city centre.

-- If you run out of either the orange rubbish or clear recycling bags before your next six-monthly allocation, you can purchase additional bags at the Auckland Council customer service centre, Bledisloe House, 24 Wellesley Street.
+- If you run out of either the orange rubbish or clear recycling bags before your next six-monthly allocation, you can purchase additional bags at the Auckland Central Library, 44 Lorne Street.
+The library is the only place where Council recycling bags can be purchased as well as its rubbish bags.
+Council rubbish bags can also be bought from the New World Metro (5 pack of 60L Council rubbish bags).

 Cardboard should be flattened and bound with string or placed inside another box.
 Cardboard should not be placed in a bag.